- Majors, Options, and Minors

 The addition of a major, option, IUG, or minor to the University curriculum requires academic and administrative approval.

 The first step in the process is the completion of the Administrative Council on Undergraduate Education (ACUE) Curricular Programs Prospectus.
 A prospectus must be completed to change the name or discontinue offering a major, option, IUG, or minor.
 A P-1 prospectus is completed/submitted for new major, options, IUGs, or minors.
 A P-2 is completed/submitted to update a current major, option, IUG, or minor.
 A P-3 is completed/submitted to move/share/discontinue majors, options, IUGs, or minors at different locations.
-And a P-4 is completed/submitted to drop majors, options, IUGs, or minors.
+A P-4 is completed/submitted to drop majors, options, IUGs, or minors.
+And a M-12 is submitted for undergraduate certificates.
 Once the ACUE memo indicating approval is obtained, the department may initiate the program proposal form in the Curriculum Review and Consultation System (www.curriculum.psu.edu) ; the ACUE memo must be included in the program proposal submission to the senate office.

 Proposals to add, change, or drop majors/options/IUGs/minors are initiated by completing the SCCA Major, Option, or Minor Proposal Form.
 It is important to note before new majors, options, IUGs, or minors, or changes in existing ones can be approved by the SCCA, all required courses need to be approved.
 If new courses or changes in existing ones are being proposed as a part of this package, those proposals need to be included with the package.
 A Costing Analysis Form must be submitted with the proposal to add a new major, add an option to an existing major, or add a new minor.